-Altogether, the agronomic and economic data do not support reduced or eliminated fertilizer applications in order to optimize yield or ROI, especially when soil test levels are at or below optimum.
+Altogether, the agronomic and economic data do not support reduced or eliminated fertilizer applications in order to optimize yield, NUE or ROI, especially when soil test levels are at or below optimum.
 Trendline record yields often equate to above average nutrient removal, and those nutrients need to be replenished to ensure sustainable and productive cropping systems.
 Additionally, any potential profit increase from reduced fertilizer rates would be offset due to cumulative nutrient removal and the need for higher application rates in the future.
-Implementation of each of the 4Rs can result in increased fertilizer efficiency in a given year; however, reduced fertilizer rates will deplete soil and plant accessibility for future years.
-MicroEssentials[®] is a phosphate-based fertilizer with two forms of sulfur (sulfate and elemental) that provides uniform nutrient distribution, season-long sulfur availability, and increased nutrient uptake that leads to higher yields and ROI.
-Aspire® combines potassium with two forms of boron that provides uniform nutrient distribution, season-long B availability, and a flexible application window for higher yields and profitability.
-Applying advanced crop nutrition with technologies like MicroEssentials and Aspire, implementing soil health practices to ensure long-term productivity of the soil, and following the 4Rs of crop nutrition will lead to sustainable cropping systems that optimize soil and crop performance.
+Applying crop nutrition with technologies like Aspire[®] & MicroEssentials[®], provides uniform nutrient distribution, increased nutrient uptake, and season-long boron and sulfur availability, which leads to higher yields and greater ROI compared to commodity fertilizers.
+Implementing soil health practices to ensure long-term productivity of the soil, and following the 4Rs of crop nutrition will lead to sustainable cropping systems that optimize soil and crop performance.
 To learn how MicroEssentials and Aspire can provide higher yields and profitability on your operation, please visit CropNutrition.com.